loganryan01/TheGoodRobot/README.md

-# AIECPDAssignment
+# The Good Robot
-This project has been created to demonstrate a basic understanding of using 3D Game Engine.
+A 3D platformer that demonstrate a basic understanding of using 3D Game Engine and building for different platforms

 ## Goals
 - Implement basic player movement.